Home Compare AS vs NVT

 Amer Sports vs nVent Electric: Which Stock Looks Stronger in 2026?

-Amer Sports holds the cleaner structural position, with the lead spread across growth and profitability. nVent Electric still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Amer Sports carrying a narrow edge on stability. nVent Electric still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, nVent Electric carries the stronger setup — intact trend against Amer Sports's broken trend.
 That leaves a split case: the structural lead stays with Amer Sports, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.